How to Set Up User Accounts On Your Surface

 The PC Settings page appears.

 From the left column, tap Accounts to see the Your Accounts page.

-The PC Setting page’s Users section appears.
+The PC Settings page’s Users section appears.

 If you have a Local account and want to create a Microsoft account, tap Connect to a Microsoft Account.

 If you want to create a Local account, tap Other Accounts from the Accounts pane along the screen’s left side.
 Then tap Add a User.